Chapter Two

 “Yes, Oreos.”

-Fable’s parents had never taught Fable their language, despite her wanting to learn.
+Fable’s parents had never taught her their language, despite her wanting to learn.
 But no, they wanted her to “fit in.”

 “How much longer until we get there?”
-Fable asked, trying to keep her tone innocent.
+Fable asked, trying to keep her tone nonchalant.

-Fable cringed.
+Fable sighed, disappointed.
 She wanted to be there already.

 “I’m just bored,” Fable said, turning her attention to the world rushing by her.